svaarala/duktape/doc/compiler.rst

 easy because of the codepoint decoding window approach, but it's preferred that calling code transcode non-UTF-8 inputs into UTF-8.

-Source code may contain non-BMP characters but Ecmascript does not support such characters directly.
+Source code may contain non-BMP characters but ECMAScript does not support such characters directly.
 For instance, if codepoint U+12345 would appear (without escaping) inside a string constant, it would need to be interpreted as two 16-bit codepoint surrogate codepoints (surrogate pair),